by Howard Fosdick © FolkFluteWorld.com

 Playing It

-The sound of the Adler is exactly as you would expect: it's the warm voice of maple.
 Here's a brief sound sample, an on-the-spot improvisation.
 The sample has not been altered or edited in any way, and was recorded in a basement stairwell with a cheap recording device.

 The tenor is soft-spoken compared to higher-pitched instruments like the soprano or even the alto.
 One big advantage to the lower-pitched tenor is if you have roommates or housemates whom your soprano bothers.
 The soft-voiced tenor largely solves this problem.

 The Adler's intonation is reasonably accurate.
 But one must adjust breath strength to hit each note throughout the scale with absolutely precise pitch.
-Thus you need to learn to hit notes pitch-perfect by adjusting your breath to the instrument.
-I find this more important with the Adler than with the Yamaha or Aulos plastic recorders.
+Thus you need to learn to hit notes pitch-perfect by adjusting your breath to the specific instrument you're playing.

 Another difference you'll notice with the tenor versus the soprano: it takes more breath to play it.
 You're forcing more air through a larger tube.
 So breathing techniques become more important to ensure you play pieces properly.
 You have to learn this so that you don't break up melodic phrasing by running out of breath at the wrong times.